• Home

 Visit our Lincoln Park design studio for a free consultation on your kitchen remodel

-Assembly Squad Lincoln Park Design Studio - 2315 N Southport Ave
+Assembly Squad Lincoln Park Design Studio — 2315 N Southport Ave, Chicago

-Viktor is the Founder and CEO of Assembly Squad Remodeling LLC, a Chicago-based design-build remodeling company he has operated since 2013.
-With Illinois General Contractor License TGC098779 and over 500 completed projects across Chicago and the North Shore suburbs, Viktor has personally navigated the permit process for hundreds of kitchen renovations.
+Viktor Aharon is the Founder and CEO of Assembly Squad Remodeling LLC, a Chicago-based design-build remodeling company operating since 2013.
+With Illinois General Contractor License TGC098779 and over 500 completed projects across Chicago and the North Shore suburbs, Viktor Aharon has personally navigated the permit process for hundreds of kitchen renovations.
 His team maintains direct relationships with Chicago Department of Buildings inspectors and consistently achieves 98%+ first-time approval rates through the Express Permit Program.
-Assembly Squad's Lincoln Park design studio at 2315 N Southport Ave offers free consultations for homeowners planning kitchen remodels.
+Visit our Lincoln Park design studio at 2315 N Southport Ave for a free consultation.
 Learn more about our fully-licensed kitchen remodeling services.

 Kitchen Renovation Permits Chicago 2026: Your Questions Answered